Sfr99/chip8-emu/README.md

 # chip8-emu

 A CHIP-8 emulator written in C++17 with SDL2.
-The emulator is split into independent modules: Memory, CPU, Display, Input, and Renderer.

 ## Build & Run